stiles/FlightTracer/README.md

 # Option 2: Alternatively, use an AWS profile from your environment
 aws_profile = os.getenv("MY_AWS_PROFILE")  # e.g., "my_profile_name"

-# You can initialize FlightTracer with either explicit credentials or an AWS profile.
+# Initialize FlightTracer with either explicit credentials or an AWS profile.
 # For example, to use explicit credentials:
 # tracer = FlightTracer(aircraft_ids=["a97753"], aws_creds=aws_credentials)
 # Or, to use an AWS profile: